StefanFabian/gstreamer_ros_babel_fish/README.md

 - `node`: (Pointer) External `rclcpp::Node` pointer (optional)
 - `node-name`: Name of the internal node if no external node is provided (default: `rbfimagesink`)
 - `frame-id`: `frame_id` to set in the ROS message header
-- `prefer-compressed`: Whether to prefer compressed formats during negotiation (default: `true`)
+- `prefer-compressed`: Whether to prefer compressed formats during negotiation if both available (default: `true`)
-- `subscription-count`: Number of current subscriptions to the topic
+- `subscription-count`: Number of current subscriptions to the topic (read-only)
 - `enable-nv-formats`: Enable NV formats (NV21, NV24) (default: `false`)

 ## License